ultraboros/SipmleTests/README.md

-# SipmleTests
+# Simple API tests using Java, Rest Assured and JUnit
-# Regular API tests using Java, Rest Assured and JUnit
+# Sipmle UI tests using Java, Selenium, JUnit and PageObject Pattern